 Possible Defendants in Nursing Home Abuse Cases

-While you will most likely bring a case against the nursing home as the ultimate party responsible for overseeing nursing home staff and operations, you may also have a claim against a staff member or multiple staff members who were involved in you or your loved one’s care.
+While you will most likely bring a case against the nursing home as the ultimate party responsible for overseeing nursing home staff and operations, you may also have a claim against a staff member or multiple staff members involved in your or your loved one’s care.

 Since some hospitals are part of a greater network, you may be able to bring a claim against the company that owns the nursing home or governs its operations.